piccard21/lara-basic/README.md

 ## Adding Authentication & Authorization

-- an admin can create a book
-- an admin can update a book
-- an admin can delete a book
+- an admin can do-everything

-- an user can update a book
+- an user can update-book
-- nur description?!? can()

-- follow the best-pratice example from [laravel-news](https://laravel-news.com/authorization-gates)
+- follow the example from [laravel-news](https://laravel-news.com/authorization-gates)
-    - see there for code starting at

 ```
 php artisan make:model Role -m
 ```